Synthetic Cognition

 More coherence.

+But then something unexpected happened.
 Two personas using the same model performed differently based on:

-• how their memory was structured
+• How their memory was structured

-• how they carried context
+• How they carried context

-• how they prioritized inputs
+• How they prioritized inputs

-• how they resolved conflicting information
+• How they resolved conflicting information

-• how their logic was organized
+• How their logic was organized

-• how they interpreted timing and history
+• How they interpreted timing and history

 The quality of intelligence had far less to do with the model and far more to do with the architecture wrapped around it.